github1/winsw-cookbook/README.md

 # winsw-cookbook
-This cookbook provides a custom Chef resource which configures Windows services using [winsw][winsw].
+This cookbook provides a custom Chef resource which configures Windows services using [WinSW][winsw].

 ## Installation